aquasecurity/defsec/avd_docs/aws/ec2/AVD-AWS-0102/docs.md

 Ensure access to specific required ports is allowed, and nothing else.

 ### Impact
-All ports exposed for egressing data
+All ports exposed for ingressing/egressing data

 <!-- DO NOT CHANGE -->
 {{ remediationActions }}